10th Grade Year: Take the PSAT during the Fall - Non-Honors Students

 Third, they will have an additional chance to practice their test-taking skills.
 My experience is that students become better test takers with practice, so take advantage of every opportunity.
 Finally, if they do well — for example, score better than the 70th percentile or so — on the composite score, you may want to prep them for the 11th grade PSAT to try to qualify for a National Merit Award.

-Excerpt from The Parent's Guide to the SAT and ACT, by James Pipkin
+Adapted from The Parent's Guide to the SAT and ACT, by James Pipkin